canidlogic/libdhscan/README.md

 In interpolated shading mode, the client must maintain an array of _mixing registers_ for the Delilah Scanline Renderer.
 The total number of mixing registers required in this array is determined by the constant `DHSCAN_REGCOUNT`.
 The following accessor functions are then required in interpolated shading mode in addition to those described earlier:

-- Copy vertex index data to mixing register index
+- Copy vertex and triangle index data to mixing register index
 - Copy mixing register index to scanline pixel index
 - Mixing function

+Interpolated shading supports both data specific to vertices, and data that applies to the triangle as a whole.
+(If no vertex-specific data is required, however, flat shading is more efficient and easier to use.)
+The copy function takes a reference both to a specific vertex and to a specific triangle, so that both vertex and triangle data can be copied into the mixing register.

 The mixing function takes a destination register index, two source register indices, and a floating-point value in range [0.0, 1.0].
 The data in the two source registers should be linearly interpolated according to the floating-point value, and the result should then be written to the destination register.